From Prague: Český Krumlov & České Budějovice Day Trip

 What to bring

-Bring personal essentials in a small day bag, as large luggage is not suitable for walking through narrow streets and historic areas.
+Carry personal essentials in a small day bag since large luggage isn't practical on narrow streets and historic routes.

 What's not allowed